-The UK Government has now confirmed the funding arrangements for EU students joining us in 2019.
+The UK Government has now confirmed the funding arrangements for EU students joining us in 2019 and 2020.

-EU national students looking to join ICMP in 2019 will continue to be eligible for 'home fee status' and have access to student finance.
+EU national students looking to join ICMP in 2019 or 2020, will continue to be eligible for 'home fee status' and have access to student finance.
 This entitlement will also remain in place for the duration of the course and applies to both undergraduate and postgraduate courses.

-What this means is that, current and future EU students (joining us in 2019) will pay the same fees as UK students, and we’d like to reassure you that this will remain the case for the entire length of your course.
+What this means is that, current and future EU students (joining us in 2019 or 2020), will pay the same fees as UK students, and we’d like to reassure you that this will remain the case for the entire length of your course.
 This has been guaranteed by both ICMP and the UK government and will remain the case for the full length of your course, regardless of whether it finishes after the time the UK has officially left the EU.

-In January 2019, the UK government provided further reassurance to their commitment to EU students starting their studies in 2019, confirming that, in the event of the UK leaving the EU without a deal, there would be no impact on EU students accessing 'home fee status'.
+In January 2019, the UK government provided further reassurance to their commitment to EU students starting their studies in 2019 and 2020, confirming that, in the event of the UK leaving the EU without a deal, there would be no impact on EU students accessing 'home fee status'.